Melody Cooper

 Melody Cooper (née Rowe, born 16 March 1983) is a New Zealand field hockey player.

 She has played in the midfield and defence positions.
 She played club hockey in New Zealand and in South Australia before representing New Zealand at the 2012 London Olympics.
 Melody was captain of the SA Suns team that won the Australian Hockey League Championship in 2011.
+In 2023 Cooper was appointed as a South Australian Ambassador for the Marjorie Jackson-Nelson Centre for Women’s Sport.

 Personal

 Cooper is married to former Adelaide 36ers basketballer David Cooper and lives in Adelaide with their two children.

 Field hockey

 Player

-In 2011, Cooper co-captained the Southern Suns team from South Australia to victory in the Australian Hockey League championship in Darwin.
+In 2011, Cooper captained the Southern Suns team from South Australia to victory in the Australian Hockey League championship in Darwin.

 At the 2012 Summer Olympics, she competed for the New Zealand women's national field hockey team in the women's event.
 She played under coach Mark Hager where she was part of the team that defeated the Australian Hockeyroos (Australia women's national field hockey team) 1–0 in the opening game and went on to finish fourth.